Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 4.md

 ```

 Finally, we need to get the matrix into the skeleton’s coordinate space.
 To do
-that, we need to multiply the matrix by bone’s parent matrix, and then by that
+that, we need to multiply the matrix by the bone’s parent matrix, and then by
-bone’s parent matrix, and then by that bone’s parent matrix, all the way up to
+that bone’s parent matrix, and then by that bone’s parent matrix, all the way up
-the root.
+to the root.

 But there’s a trick.
 If the parent has a fully computed `OptimizedBoneToRoot`
 matrix, we only need to multiply our matrix with that.
 And if we iterated